Wall Street Investor With NJ Tie Predicts Economic Downfall

 “The economy is going to collapse,” Novogratz said in a Wednesday, June 15 interview with MarketWatch.
 “We are going to go into a really fast recession, and you can see that in lots of ways.”

-Novogratz, chief executive of cryptocurrency investment firm Galaxy Digital, cited layoffs in several industries as one of the reasons for the biggest surge since 1994, Fortune reports.
+Novogratz, CEO of cryptocurrency investment firm Galaxy Digital, cited layoffs in several industries as one of the reasons for the biggest surge since 1994, Fortune reports.

 Despite this decision, economists predict a recession in 2023, reports say.